 “While my role has changed, I still feel very connected to the newsroom and interact with journalists inside and outside AP on a daily basis.”

 So, to those journalism graduates and even current working journalists who may be feeling discouraged about the media industry, Madigan-White offers a bit of advice.

 “Be curious, embrace change, stick to your principles and seek opportunities to learn from others.”

 You never know where your journalism degree and experience may take you.

 Have an interesting story to share about your media career?
 Beyond Bylines’ Career Crossroads series features stories and job advice for journalists from journalists.
 Tell us your story by emailing firstname.lastname@example.org.
 You can also catch up on the latest media moves by following @PRNmedia on Twitter.

-Brett Simon is PR Newswire’s director of audience relations.
+Brett Simon is PR Newswire’s former director of audience relations.
 Follow her @savsimon.